Manage your drone business with PilotLedger — the all-in-one platform for commercial UAS operators.

 hunting

-Prohibits the use of unmanned aircraft to spot, locate, or report the location of wildlife for the purpose of hunting, or to pursue, concentrate, or harass any wild animal or wild bird.
-Exception: activities authorized by the Washington Department of Fish and Wildlife.
+It is unlawful to use a vehicle, aircraft, unmanned aircraft, or motor-propelled boat to pursue, concentrate, or harass any wild animal or wild bird, except when authorized by the Washington Department of Fish and Wildlife.

 View source